llm-bible/llm-bible.github.io/_publications/elstad2024ai.markdown

 bibkey: elstad2024ai
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2412.12116"}
-tags: ['Model Architecture', 'Tools', 'Reinforcement Learning', 'GPT', 'Prompting']
+tags: ['Tools', 'GPT', 'Model Architecture', 'Reinforcement Learning', 'Prompting']
 ---
 This study examines the integration of generative AI in schools, assessing its benefits and risks.
 As AI use by students grows, it's crucial to understand